fairfieldt/coffeescript-concat/README.markdown

 * Allows you to specifiy that a file needs to be included before another file.
     When a `#= require <FileName>` or `#=require <FileName.coffee>` directive is encountered, coffeescript-concat will find the file, preprocess it, and put it above the including class.

+* Allows you to refer to external classes that will be available at runtime When a `#= extern Classname` directive is encountered, coffeescript-concat will assume that class exists.

 How does coffeescript-concat find the classes and files?
 By specifying include directories, you can tell coffeescript where to look.
 If it can't find the needed file in any of the include directories, it will let you know.